-The Making+Meaning program is equivalent to 3 units.
-Students who enroll in one of SCI-Arc’s degree programs after completing the Making+Meaning program will receive credit for one Visual Studies (VS) elective course.
+Making+Meaning is equivalent to 3 units.
+Students who enroll in the M.Arch 1 program at SCI-Arc after completing Making+Meaning can receive credit for one Visual Studies (VS) elective course.